ContextLab/supereeg_paper/simulation/fmri_sim/readme.txt

 1) Run compile_bo_locs.py

 This script compiles 3 things.
- - A list of locations from brain objects in pyfr analysis
+ - A list of locations from brain objects in pyfr analysis ('loc_list')
- - The union of those locations
+ - The union of those locations ('locs')
  - The gray matter masked nifti image downsampled to 3mm

  To run this, submit `qsub compile_bo_locs.pbs`